Topps

 In the 2010s, Topps was the only baseball card manufacturer with a license with Major League Baseball.
-Following the loss of that license to Fanatics, Inc. in 2022; Fanatics acquired Topps in the same year.
+Following the loss of that license to Fanatics, Inc. in 2022, Fanatics acquired Topps in the same year.

 Company history

 Beginning and consolidation

-Topps itself was founded in 1938, but the company can trace its roots back to an earlier firm, American Leaf Tobacco.
-Founded in 1890 by members of the Saloman family, the American Leaf Tobacco Co. imported tobacco to the United States and sold it to other tobacco companies.
-Eventually, in 1908, Morris Chigorinsky Shorin came in control of the company.

-American Leaf Tobacco encountered difficulties during World War I, as it was cut off from Turkish supplies of tobacco, and later as a result of the Great Depression.
-Shorin's sons, Abram, Ira, Philip, and Joseph, decided to focus on a new product but take advantage of the company's existing distribution channels.
+Topps was founded in 1938 by four brothers, Abram, Ira, Philip, and Joseph Shorin.
+The roots of Topps can be traced to American Leaf Ira, Philip, and Joseph, decided to focus on a new product but take advantage of the company's existing distribution channels.
 To do this, they relaunched the company as Topps, with the name meant to indicate that it would be "tops" in its field.
-The chosen field was the manufacture of chewing gum, selected after going into the produce business was considered and rejected.
+The chosen field was the manufacture of chewing gum.

 At the time, chewing gum was still a relative novelty sold in individual pieces.
 Topps's most successful early product was Bazooka bubble gum, which was packaged with a small comic on the wrapper.
 Starting in 1950, the company decided to try increasing gum sales by packaging them together with trading cards featuring Western character Hopalong Cassidy (William Boyd); at the time Boyd, as one of the biggest stars of early television, was featured in newspaper articles and on magazine covers, along with a significant amount of "Hoppy" merchandising.
 When Topps next introduced baseball cards as a product, the cards immediately became its primary emphasis.